freedomlayer/offset/doc/docs/atomic_proposal.md

 3. A ResponseSendFundsOp or a CancelSendFundsOp message is returned.
 4. Go back to (2) until the wanted amount of credits is acheived (for paying the invoice).
-5. Buyer sends a Confirmation message containing a list of all RequestConfirmation-s for all the requests that got a valid response.
+5. Buyer sends a MultiConfirmation message containing a list of all Confirmation-s for all the requests that got a valid response.
-6. Seller verifies the Confirmation message.
+6. Seller verifies the MultiConfirmation message.
 If valid, the payment is accepted and the goods are handed to the buyer.
 7. The Seller sends back CommitOp messages for all requests.
 8. Any CommitOp message can be used to create a valid Receipt.
 (Two diferent